Executive Management Bios

 Trish received the 2016 Edwin L. Swain Award of Excellence, the IPMA-HR Southern Region’s highest award given to an individual who has distinguished her/himself throughout their career in HR.
 Recently she was asked to facilitate the International Public Management Association – HR (IPMA-HR) 2020 strategic visioning task force, identifying critical leadership competencies needed for the future success of the HR profession.
 In 2016, Trish was also awarded the MTSHRM Development Professional of the year.
 Trish’s influence reaches beyond state government by serving as an executive leadership coach for private sector businesses, impacting leaders from Kingsport to Memphis.

 As a result of her influence as a leader, Trish was selected to participate in Leadership Tennessee, Class IV, an initiative of the College of Leadership and Public Service at Lipscomb University.
-Trish is an active member in the following international, national, state and local organizations: TNCPE, IPMA-HR, TPMA, MTSHRM for Talent Development, TNSHRM, and the NASPE.
+She was recently selected to participate in the Leadership Middle Tennessee Class of 2018.
+Trish is an active member in the following international, national, state, and local organizations: TNCPE, IPMA-HR, TPMA, MTSHRM, TNSHRM, and NASPE.

 She serves on the Board of Visitors for the College of Education at Lipscomb University, Tennessee State University’s College of Public Service and Urban Affairs Advisory Board, Impact Nashville, Habitat for Humanity of Tennessee, past-president of Toastmaster’s International Tennessee Government Leadership Chapter, Tennessee SHRM state council board member, and past board member of Special Olympics Tennessee.
 In 2016, Trish was elected to serve as the Middle Tennessee State Director on the SHRM State Council.
 Trish earned her Doctorate of Education with an emphasis in Learning Organizations and Strategic Change from Lipscomb University in December, 2015.